pyprojectx/pyprojectx/docs/docs/recipes.md

 ```

 See Pyprojectx own [pyproject.toml](https://github.com/pyprojectx/pyprojectx/blob/main/pyproject.toml) for a full example
-with Poetry, or [px-demo](https://github.com/pyprojectx/px-demo) for an example project with PDM.
+with PDM, or [px-demo](https://github.com/pyprojectx/px-demo) for another example project with PDM.

 ## Github actions